This procedure details the informal and formal process for resolving complaints and grievances involving a student and a school employee.

-- The student shall be given the opportunity to speak in his/her own defense, to present witnesses, to question any witnesses and to have an advocate present.
-The advocate may provide advice to the student, but may not participate in any questioning.
+- The student shall be given the opportunity to speak in their own defense, to present witnesses, to question any witnesses and to have an advocate present.
+The advocate may provide advice to the student, but may not participate in any questioning or presentation of information.
 When there is likelihood that a student involved in conduct proceedings will face criminal prosecution for a serious offense, it may be advisable for the student to have an attorney as advocate.

 - A written notice of findings and conclusions will be provided to the student within ten (10) school days after the hearing.
 The notice will inform the student of any sanctions to be imposed.
 The notice shall also contain information regarding any applicable appeal process.

-The student has the right to appeal the sanction imposed by the formal hearing panel to the college president within ten (10) school days following the hearing.
-The president will have ten (10) school days to respond to the appeal.
+The student has the right to appeal the sanction at the end of the conduct process in writing, to the college president or designee within ten (10) school days following the conclusion of the conduct process.
+The president or designee will have ten (10) school days to respond to the appeal.

 Section 123: Access to Student Records Procedure